Trading Card Guide: How and Where to Sell Sports Cards

 Where to Sell Your Sports Cards

-Listing your own items also minimizes seller fees vs shipping and paying a specialty platform to list the product for you.
-However, for sports cards in particular buyers could be wary of scams purchasing from individual sellers vs. a reputable seller.
-Having your cards professionally graded, offering high-resolution photos and detailed listing descriptions will help instill confidence.
+Listing and selling yourself minimizes seller fees instead of shipping and paying a specialty platform to list the cards for you.
+However, for sports cards in particular, buyers could be wary of scams purchasing from individual sellers vs. reputable company.
+Having your cards professionally graded, and offering high-resolution photos and detailed listing descriptions will help instill confidence.

 • Baseball